hmgraves/TackTrunk/README.md

 # TackTrunk

 A full-CRUD application built using React.
+TackTrunk was built to help busy horse barns with scheduling and inventory.

 ### Technologies Used:
 1. React